A new identity of Dickson polynomials: Introduction

 The author wishes to thank John Dillon and Mike Zieve for their encouragement and for stimulating discussions.
 As a newcomer to the study of Galois groups and exceptional polynomials, the author found their expertise to be invaluable.

-{\bf Notation.} If $R$ is a ring then $R^\times$ denotes the group of units in~$R$, and $R[x]$ denotes the ring of polynomials in the indeterminate $x$ with coefficients in $R$.
-The separable algebraic closure of a field $F$ is denoted $\cj F$.
-For a nonzero polynomial $f\in F[x]$, $\deg(f)$ is its degree, and $f_{rev}(x) = x^{\deg(f)}f(1/x)$ is the reverse of $f$.
-The splitting field of $f$ over~$F$ is written $\SF(f;F)$; this is the subfield of $\cj F$ that is generated by $F$ and by all the roots of $f$.
-The Galois group of $\SF(f;F)$ over $F$ is denoted by $\Gal(f;F)$; it is the group of automorphisms of the field $\SF(f;F)$ that fix the subfield~$F$.
+{\bf Notation.} If $\F$ is a field, then $\F^\times$ denotes its group of units and $\cj\F$ denotes its algebraic closure.
+If $f\in \F[x]$, the splitting field of $f$ over~$\F$ is written $\SF(f;\F)$; this is the subfield of $\cj \F$ that is generated by $\F$ and by all the roots of $f$.
+The Galois group of $\SF(f;\F)$ over $\F$ is denoted by $\Gal(f;\F)$; it is the group of automorphisms of the field $\SF(f;\F)$ that fix the subfield~$\F$.
 If $\ell$ is a prime power, then $\F_\ell$ denotes the (unique) field with $\ell$ elements.
-For $k\ge 1$, $D_k(x)$ denotes the $k$-th Dickson polynomial, which is the unique monic polynomial of degree $k$ such that $D_k(x+1/x)=x^k + 1/x^k$.
+We sometimes abbreviate ``if and only if'' by ``iff'' or the symbol $\iff$.

-Because the expression $x+1/x$ arises so frequently in this article, we introduce the special notation:
+For $k\ge 1$, $D_k(x)$ denotes the $k$th Dickson polynomial, which is the unique monic polynomial of degree $k$ such that $D_k(x+1/x)=x^k + 1/x^k$.
+Because the expression $x+1/x$ arises frequently, we introduce the special notation:

 Then the defining property of the Dickson polynomial may be written as

 Note that